 “Algae?
 But... isn't that gross?”
 That’s what Rebecca White commonly hears from surprised people at her booth at trade shows, after the unsuspecting visitors find out the snack bar they just ate, and actually really liked, contains algae.

 We will soon be running out of food.
-The projected population of the world in 2050 will require a 70 percent increase in food production, but we are already stretching our resources with the way we grow food today, a new United Nations .
-Land is , rising temperatures are cutting crop yields, and soil is becoming lifeless due to overuse.
+The projected population of the world in 2050 will require a 70 percent increase in food production, but we are already stretching our resources with the way we grow food today, a new United Nations report warned yesterday.
+Land is turning into desert, rising temperatures are cutting crop yields, and soil is becoming lifeless due to overuse.
 Seventy percent of the world’s available freshwater is used for agriculture and raising livestock.
 Livestock and the food they consume generate 14 percent of all greenhouse gas emissions from human-related activity, contributing to climate change, more droughts and land erosions.
 It’s a vicious cycle that experts say we are running out of time to break.
 “We need a farming revolution,” says Miguel Calatayud, the CEO of iWi.

 Algae can be grown in areas where other crops won’t survive.
 They don’t need soil or freshwater.
 What they do need is a lot of CO2, which has led some to consider them for sequestering emissions from power plants.
 The algae’s excellent nutritional profile is another appeal.
 They have all essential amino acids, the building blocks of proteins, plus vitamins, minerals and essential fatty acids like omega-3.